When the Strongest Person You Know Falls Apart — Modern Paraphrase | fresh.bible

 And then, within hours, everything collapsed.
 This chapter is about what happens after the mountaintop — when the adrenaline fades, when the threat is still real, and when the person who just stood fearless in front of a nation suddenly can't stand at all.
 If you've ever experienced a crash after a high — emotionally, spiritually, physically — this chapter will feel uncomfortably familiar.

 went straight home and told everything — how had defeated her , how he'd had every one of them killed.
 Her response was immediate and vicious.
-She sent a messenger to with this:
+She sent a messengerto Elijah with this:

 "May the gods strike me dead and worse if I don't make your life like theirs by this time tomorrow."

-One threat from one woman, and the man who'd just faced down 450 was sprinting in the opposite direction.
+One threat from one woman, and the man who'd just faced down 450 prophets was sprinting in the opposite direction.
 It doesn't make sense — until you've been there.
 The crash after a spiritual high is real.
 You pour everything out, and then there's nothing left.
-The bravest thing you've ever done gets followed by the most afraid you've ever been. wasn't weak.
+The bravest thing you've ever done gets followed by a fear that takes the legs right out from under you.
+Elijah wasn't weak.
 He was human.

 "That's enough, Lord.
 Take my life.
 I'm no better than the ones who came before me."